 805 Marine Diesel Mechanic provides mobile Lugger combustion diagnostics throughout Ventura Harbor, Channel Islands Harbor, Oxnard, and Santa Barbara.

-With over 30 years of experience diagnosing marine diesel performance problems, we identify the real cause of smoke conditions quickly and accurately.
+With over 30 years of experience diagnosing marine diesel performance problems, we identify the real cause of smoke conditions quickly and accurately so the repair path is based on actual testing rather than guesswork.

 Lugger Exhaust Smoke FAQ